Matho/server-setup-tutorial/Readme.md

 ```

 ### 2.4 Activate swap
-The great article about activating swap you can find on this [link](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04) It is fully working also for Ubuntu 22.04 LTS.
-The only change is, that we want to activate 8GB of swap space, instead of 1GB in tutorial.
+The great article about activating swap you can find on this [link](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-22-04) The only change is, that we want to activate 4GB of swap space, instead of 1GB in tutorial.
+Activate it on both nodes.

 ## 3 Docker and Docker Compose
 No we will install Docker.
-Prerequisites you can find at [https://docs.docker.com/engine/install/ubuntu/#prerequisites](https://docs.docker.com/engine/install/ubuntu/#prerequisites)
+On both nodes.
+Prerequisites was extracted from [https://docs.docker.com/engine/install/ubuntu/#prerequisites](https://docs.docker.com/engine/install/ubuntu/#prerequisites)

 Reload system:
 `$ sudo apt-get update`